 While the green projects bloomed, Dahiya faced relentless challenges: political opposition, departmental resistance, and personal threats.

-Despite being hospitalised for pre-term delivery due to COVID, Dahiya continued supervising work remotely from Jaipur.
+Despite being hospitalised for pre-term delivery due to COVID, Ms Dahiya continued supervising work remotely from Jaipur.

-“Even on maternity leave, I monitored the progress.
-When people send me photos of kids playing, women doing yoga, and elders sitting under trees – I know I did the right thing.
-I’ve justified my entire salary,” she said, emotionally.
+“Even while on maternity leave, I continued to monitor the progress.
+When people send me photos of children playing, women doing yoga, and elders sitting under trees – my team and I know we did the right thing,” she said, emotionally.

 Recognition and Long-Term Impact